Graduate Regulations and Procedures

 A petition to come under the provisions of a later catalog requires approval from the department chair or designee.

-While full-time status is six credits, students are expected to carry nine credit hours per semester.
+While full-time status is six credit hours in fall or spring (3 in a summer session), students normally take nine credit hours per fall or spring term.
 Courses above nine credit hours require permission from the appropriate department chair.
 If a student demonstrates exceptional academic performance, the department chair or designee may approve a maximum one-course overload.
 A student’s enrollment may be restricted when deemed in the best interest of the student.

 The following indicators used on grade reports and transcripts signify the quality of a student’s academic performance.